 Morgan Horses average from 14.1 hands to 15.2 hands high.
 There is no strict standard, so horses may be shorter and taller.

-Morgans are usually dark, solid colors like bays and chestnuts although there is no official breed standard for 'correct' colors.
-There are breeders who specialize in producing Morgans with color coats like palomino, pinto, gray, dun, roan and other less usual colors.
-My dream Morgan was a liver chestnut with a flaxen mane and tail, and my Morgan Welsh cross was a palomino.
+Morgans are usually dark, solid colors like bays and chestnuts, although there is no official breed standard for 'correct' colors.
+There are breeders who specialize in producing Morgans with color coats like palomino, pinto, gray, dun, roan, and other less usual colors.

 The founding stallion of the breed was a horse named Figure, owned by a schoolteacher who lived in Vermont in the late 1700s, named Justin Morgan.